Interventional - Procedure

 The study recruited sufficient patients to provide strong and relevant conclusions regarding both study questions.
 It will be highly applicable also because it will include approximately 1,550 patients from approximately 50 hospitals across many countries.
 We believe these techniques will result in significantly less vein blockages in patients one year after heart bypass surgery.

-Surgical Arm: Proportion of study SVGs (“no touch” versus conventionally harvested) which are totally (100%) occluded on cardiac CT angiography at 1-year post-CABG and death due to cardiovascular or unknown causes.
+Surgical Arm: Proportion of study SVGs which are totally (100%) occluded on cardiac CT angiography at one-year post-CABG and death due to cardiovascular or unknown causes.

-Pharmacological Arm: Proportion of patients with greater than or equal to 1 graft (saphenous or arterial) totally (100%) occluded on cardiac CT angiography at 1-year post-CABG and death due to cardiovascular or unknown causes, comparing the fish-oil to placebo groups.
+Pharmacological Arm: Proportion of patients with greater than or equal to one graft (saphenous or arterial) totally (100%) occluded on cardiac CT angiography at one-year post-CABG and death due to cardiovascular or unknown causes, comparing the fish-oil to placebo groups.

 The Principal Investigator of this study was Stephen Fremes, scientist, Sunnybrook Health Sciences Centre, Toronto.